mims-harvard/TDC/README.md

 ## Design of TDC

 TDC has a unique three-tiered hierarchical structure, which to our knowledge, is the first attempt at systematically organizing machine learning for therapeutics.
 We organize TDC into three distinct *problems*.
-For each problem, we give a collection *learning tasks*.
+For each problem, we give a collection of *learning tasks*.
 Finally, for each task, we provide a series of *datasets*.

 In the first tier, after observing a large set of therapeutics tasks, we categorize and abstract out three major areas (i.e., problems) where machine learning can facilitate scientific advances, namely, single-instance prediction, multi-instance prediction, and generation: